 The wait command updates the display for a specified number of wait-frames before allowing execution of the next command in a script.
 It can also be used to generate duplicate image frames in movies (like movie duplicate).
 See also: stop, making movies

-Following certain multi-frame commands, wait without a number will automatically wait the needed number of frames for the command to finish (see the Chimera list of such commands; other commands require the number to be given explicitly).
+Following certain multi-frame commands, wait without a number will automatically wait the needed number of frames for the command to finish: move, turn, rock, roll, zoom, 2dlabels, view, and fly.
+Other commands require the number to be given explicitly.
 In the following example, wait prevents move from starting until roll has finished:

 roll y 3 120